Person reviewing natural disaster emergency funding options and financial resources after a crisis

 What Federal Programs Provide Natural Disaster Emergency Funding?

-The federal government offers the largest and most immediate natural disaster emergency funding through three primary agencies: FEMA, the Small Business Administration (SBA), and the U.S. Department of Housing and Urban Development (HUD).
+The federal government offers the largest and most immediate natural disaster emergency funding through two primary agencies that most survivors encounter: FEMA and the Small Business Administration (SBA).
+The U.S. Department of Housing and Urban Development (HUD) enters the picture later, through a slower grant pipeline.
 Each serves a distinct purpose and has different eligibility rules.

 FEMA Individual Assistance

 FEMA’s Individual Assistance (IA) program is the first stop for most disaster survivors.
 It covers temporary housing, home repairs, and other essential needs.
-The maximum grant award is $43,900 per household as of 2025, adjusted annually for inflation per FEMA’s official IA program guidelines.
-Critically, this is a grant — not a loan — and does not require repayment.
+The maximum grant award is $43,900 per household, adjusted annually for inflation per FEMA’s official IA program guidelines.
+Critically, this is a grant, not a loan, and does not require repayment.

 Registration opens only after the President issues a major disaster declaration for your county.
 You can apply online at DisasterAssistance.gov, by phone at 1-800-621-3362, or in person at a Disaster Recovery Center.